TIHLDE/pythons_event_registration/README.md

    - With Docker-Compose: Run `yarn docker:fresh` to create a Docker-container with a PostgreSQL-instance, create tables in it and generate Prisma-types
    - With other PostgreSQL-instance: Run `yarn db:generate` to generate Prisma-types
 3. _Optional_:
-   - Run `yarn docker:seed` to load fixtures to the connected database to get started with local development faster
+   - Run `yarn db:seed` to load fixtures to the connected database to get started with local development faster
 4. Finally run `yarn dev` to run the project at http://localhost:3000

 ### Subsequent starts